By Sepehr Achard | 5th December 2019

 Ever since the start of globalisation, America has always been a force to be reckoned with.
 Based on aggregated economic indicators, it is currently a top performer: their annual GDP growth rate is sustainable at 2.1% with low inflation as well as healthy unemployment levels.
 However, there are many factors that these results fail to indicate.
 Is the nation sustainable in the long run?
 Can it still be considered a developed economy?

-Social inequality has always been an issue in the US, but it has really increased in severity following Trump’s rule.
+Social inequality has always been an issue in the US, but it has increased in severity under Trump’s rule.
 According to the World Bank, the USA’s Gini coefficient (a measurement of national income inequality) reached 0.49 in 2018, unprecedented for a developed economy which usually sits around 0.3.

 This trend can be explained by a number of factors:

 The global increase in technological advancements has enabled companies to achieve new levels of efficiency, typically causing increased unemployment in low skilled industries as they take advantage of decreased costs.
 In these instances, an increase in income disparity amongst social classes can be seen.
 The profits of these companies would increase, most likely leading to higher bonuses for their directors and senior management whilst the newly unemployed suffer from no income.
 These situations are not helped in the US following Trump’s corporate tax cut to 21% in December 2017.

 Furthermore, this trend is likely to continue.
 According to McKinsey, 65% of the US’s consumable goods are trucked to market.
 If full autonomy is integrated into the industry, operating costs are estimated to decline by 45%, saving market players between $85 to $125 billion.
 For consumers, this may be good news, as prices of delivered goods may decrease, but what will happen to the fired truck drivers?